jradmorrison/jradmorrison/README.md

 Let's build the future of the web together!

-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript and C#
 - 👯 I'm always open to collaborating on a new project!

 <!--